-A masters in economics course comprises of a thorough study of economics and its concepts at an advanced level and gain an in-depth understanding of its principles.
-MA in Economics usually cover topics such as principles of economic theory, microeconomics, macroeconomics, comparative economic systems, money, banking, cashflows, international economics, statistics, quantitative analytical methods, public policy issues and opportunity cost to name a few.
+A master in economics course comprises a thorough study of economics and its concepts at an advanced level and gain an in-depth understanding of its principles.
+MA in Economics usually covers topics such as principles of economic theory, microeconomics, macroeconomics, comparative economic systems, money, banking, cashflows, international economics, statistics, quantitative analytical methods, public policy issues and opportunity cost to name a few.
 A masters in economics is usually a two-year programme and is taught in 4 semesters.

 Syllabus for MA Economics:

 MA Economics is an advanced level degree that deals with economic concepts and principles in a much in-depth manner.
 The subjects/courses taught across the programme equip students with the knowledge to make well-informed decisions in their careers later.
 Below are some of the courses that nearly all universities teach in their MA Economics programmes:

 Microeconomics: Microeconomics courses involve learning about businesses and firms on a smaller scale.
 It deals with information about how public policies affect the economy and much more.